+You want to have a large torque (since torque causes rotation).
+Since torque = lever arm x force, this means you want a longer lever-arm to minimize your exertion (force), i.e. a long handle.
 A huge rotating cloud of particles in space gravitate together to form an increasingly dense ball.
 As it shrinks in size the cloud

-- A) rotates slower.
+A) rotates slower.

 - B) rotates faster.

 - C) rotates at the same speed.

 - D) cannot rotate.

-A huge rotating cloud of particles in space gravitate together to form an increasingly dense ball.
+- A huge rotating cloud of particles in space gravitate together to form an increasingly dense ball.
 As it shrinks in size the cloud

 - A) rotates slower.

 - B) rotates faster.

 - C) rotates at the same speed.

 - D) cannot rotate.

-B) Ang mom is conserved, so if shrinks so that I decreases, then ang speed must increase
+B) Angular momentum is conserved, so if shrinks so that moment of inertia I decreases, then angular speed ω must increase